-- Always adhere to the LMU-Knoxville PA Program Student Code of Conduct. - Always adhere to HIPAA and other patient privacy guidelines. - Demonstrate prioritization of the patient's interest over your own in SCPEs (e.g. staying late to provide a patient with more detailed education). - Demonstrate the humanistic attributes necessary for patient-centered care. - Demonstrate a decreasing reliance (while maintaining appropriate supervision) on the Clinical Preceptor for direction in patient evaluation and management. - Demonstrate a commitment to carrying out professional responsibilities and adherence to ethical principles.
+- Adhere to the LMU-Knoxville PA Program Student Code of Conduct at all times. - Adhere to HIPAA and other patient privacy guidelines at all times. - Demonstrate prioritization of the patient's interest over your own in SCPEs (e.g. staying late to provide a patient with more detailed education). - Demonstrate the humanistic attributes necessary for patient-centered care. - Demonstrate a decreasing reliance (while maintaining appropriate supervision) on the Clinical Preceptor for direction in patient evaluation and management. - Demonstrate a commitment to carrying out professional responsibilities and adherence to ethical principles.